Lebanese Civil War: Infighting in East Beirut

-End of the war
+Lebanon's amnesty law and Hezbollah's hegemony

 In March 1991, parliament passed an amnesty law that pardoned all political crimes prior to its enactment.
 The amnesty was not extended to crimes perpetrated against foreign diplomats or certain crimes referred by the cabinet to the Higher Judicial Council.
-In May 1991, the militias (with the important exception of Hezbollah) were dissolved, and the Lebanese Armed Forces began to slowly rebuild themselves as Lebanon's only major non-sectarian institution.
+In May 1991, the militias, with the important exception of Hezbollah, were dissolved, and the Lebanese Armed Forces began to slowly rebuild themselves as Lebanon's only major non-sectarian institution.

 Some violence still occurred.
-In late December 1991 a car bomb (estimated to carry 220 pounds of TNT) exploded in the Muslim neighborhood of Basta.
+In late December 1991 a car bomb, estimated at 220 pounds of TNT, exploded in the Muslim neighborhood of Basta.
 At least thirty people were killed, and 120 wounded, including former Prime Minister Shafik Wazzan, who was riding in a bulletproof car.

 Aftermath

-Syrian occupation
+Post-conflict Syrian occupation

-The post-war occupation of the country by Syrian Arab Republic was particularly politically disadvantageous to the Maronite population as most of their leadership was driven into exile, or had been assassinated or jailed.
+The post-war occupation of the country by Syrian Arab Republic was particularly politically disadvantageous to the Maronite population, as most of their leadership was driven into exile, or had been assassinated or jailed.

 In 2005, the assassination of Rafik Hariri sparked the Cedar Revolution leading to Syrian military withdrawal from the country.
 Contemporary political alliances in Lebanon reflect the alliances of the Civil War as well as contemporary geopolitics.
 The March 14 Alliance brings together Maronite-dominated parties (Lebanese Forces, Kataeb, National Liberal Party, National Bloc, Independence Movement) and Sunni-dominated parties (Future Movement, Islamic Group) whereas the March 8 Alliance is led by the Shia-dominated Hezbollah and Amal parties, as well as assorted Maronite- and Sunni-dominated parties, the SSNP, Ba'athist and Nasserist parties.
 The Syrian civil war is also having a significant impact on contemporary political life.